-- The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 104 of 2011 (Federal Register of Legislation No. F2011L01735) determined under subsections 196B(2) and (8) of the VEA concerning chronic pancreatitis. - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that chronic pancreatitis and death from chronic pancreatitis can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning chronic pancreatitis (Reasonable Hypothesis) (No. 64 of 2020).
-This Instrument will in effect replace the repealed Statement of Principles.
+- The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 29 of 2012 (Federal Register of Legislation No. F2012L00460) determined under subsection 196B(2) of the VEA concerning chronic venous insufficiency of the lower limb. - 3.
+The Authority, under subsection 196B(8) of the VEA, repeals Instrument No. 120 of 2011 (Federal Register of Legislation No. F2011L02137) determined under subsection 196B(2) of the VEA concerning varicose veins of the lower limb. - 4.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that chronic venous insufficiency of the lower limb or varicose veins of the lower limb and death from chronic venous insufficiency of the lower limb or varicose veins of the lower limb can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning chronic venous insufficiency of the lower limb and varicose veins of the lower limb (Reasonable Hypothesis) (No. 7 of 2021).
+This Instrument will in effect replace the repealed Statements of Principles.